Q. What is the difference before cow's milk and camel milk?

 Q. How long does Qcamel Yoghurt Smoothie last?

-A. Our delicious Mango and Honey Yoghurt Smoothie have a 6-week refrigerated shelf life.
+A. Our delicious Mango and Honey Yoghurt Smoothies have a 6-week refrigerated shelf life.

 Q. Can you freeze Camel Milk?